 The Bolshevik’s Red Army parade in Tbilisi, February, 1921.
-A Georgian Bolshevik Sergo Orjonikidze led by the Red Army’s invasion of Georgia ninety one years ago.
+A Georgian Bolshevik Sergo Orjonikidze led the Red Army’s invasion of Georgia ninety one years ago.
 Photo: courtesy of Photomuseum.org.ge

 Government buildings in Georgia lowered national flags to half-staff on February 25 to mark the day when the Bolshevik’s Red Army took over Tbilisi in 1921.